 Donkeys as guards

-- The quiet docile donkey can become a fearsome aggressor – traits seen mostly in the male Jack.
+- The quiet docile donkey can become a fearsome aggressor – traits are seen mostly in the male Jack.

 - They use their loud bray as defence weapon.

 - Donkeys hate any small animals, especially dogs, and will chase them relentlessly in their paddock.

 - This trait is used in Canada where donkeys run with sheep to ward off coyotes and even mountain lions.

 - Donkey jacks are used in New Zealand to run with bulls to stop them from fighting.

 - The jack will bite the neck of a full-grown Friesian bull or bite his testicles, breaking up the fight.
 One donkey can control 20-30 bulls.

 - The jacks should be at least 2 years old and at least 10 (hh) before they are put on bull riot duty.